What Is Cabazitaxel (Jevtana<sup>®</sup>)?

 Jevtana® (cabazitaxel) is a chemotherapy treatment option that has antineoplastic properties (meaning that it acts to prevent or halt the development and growth of tumors).
-It is indicated for use with prednisone in individuals with metastatic castration resistant prostate cancer (prostate cancer that has spread to other parts of the body and does not respond to castration) who have previously been treated with a docetaxel treatment.
+It is indicated for use with prednisone in individuals with metastatic castration resistant prostate cancer (prostate cancer that has spread to other .parts of the body and is not responding to treatment to lower the body’s level of testosterone) who have previously been treated with a docetaxel treatment.
 Cabazitaxel is administered intravenously (IV injection into a vein) and is typically administered over a 1-hour period once every 3 weeks.
 Cabazitaxel is considered a second-line therapy.
 In some cases, cabazitaxel may be used with other hormone therapies.
 Individuals taking cabazitaxel should also be monitored for changes in blood cell counts, serious infections or allergic reactions, severe diarrhea, and changes in liver or kidney functioning.1

 How does cabazitaxel work?

 Cabazitaxel's active ingredient has antineoplastic properties, meaning that it acts to prevent tumor growth and development.
 Cabazitaxel does this by binding to the microtubules in a cell which play a key role in allowing cells to physically divide during the replication process.
 When a parent cell is unable to split into two daughter cells, it will eventually become too faulty and will die.
 When a cell manually kills itself because of a faulty cellular process it is called apoptosis.
 Chemotherapies cause cancer cells to stop dividing and undergo apoptosis, thus, slowing or halting the growth of a cancerous mass.